Bride and groom hugging at golden hour

 Bride and groom kiss at Ponden Mill golden hour

-If you’d like to see how I plan ahead for these photos, check out this golden hour TikTok I made.
+If you’d like to see how a wedding photographer like me plans ahead for these photos, check out this golden hour TikTok I made.
 Here is one of the final photos from this session!

 Couple holding hands walking in golden hour